momentum-xyz/docs/docs/explore-the-features/object-manipulation.md

 ## Scaling an object

 What if you want something to be bigger?
-Sometime you just need it one size larger...
+Sometimes you just need it one size larger...

 Anyway, here is how to get objects to a massive scale (or micro, whatever floats your boat 🚢) in your Odyssey:

 1. Enter Creator mode
 2. Click on the object you want to rotate
 3. Select the `Scale` option
-4. `Click and drag` the colored handles to scale the relative axis, or do the same to the white cube in the middle to scale all axis at the same time
+4. `Click and drag` the coloured handles to scale the relative axis, or do the same to the white cube in the middle to scale all axis at the same time

 ![Gif showing how the scale tool works on an object](img/object-scaling.gif)

 :::tip
-**🌋 Lava-hot tip:** With all gizmos, the selected axis will turn yellow when you hover over it, so you'll know which one is selected and you can start dragging to modify your object.
+**🌋 Lava-hot tip:** With all gizmos, the selected axis will turn yellow when you hover over it, so you'll know which one is selected, and you can start dragging to modify your object.
 :::